These children’s books about perseverance illustrate why staying with a goal, despite challenges or setbacks, can be so

 Luigi is the fastest barefoot runner on Regent Street in Philadelphia.
-He’s beat everyone – even Mikey from another neighborhood who is also considered fast.
-But then Luigi is faced with a real challenge – one that is even a little scary – as his title of fastest barefoot runner is challenged.
+He’s beaten everyone – even Mikey from another neighborhood who is also considered fast.
+But then Luigi is faced with a real challenge – one that is even a little scary – as his title of the fastest barefoot runner is challenged.

 A girl, her mother, and grandmother lost all of their furniture in a fire and now dedicate themselves to saving their spare change to save up for an easy chair.
 Their dedication to the goal pays off and the mother finally has a comfortable chair to relax in in the evenings after a hard day at work.
 This book is a classic and also on the New York Public Library’s 100 Great Children’s Books list.

 Grace loves stories – all kinds of stories – and after she hears them she usually acts them out, often giving herself the most exciting role.
 So when Grace’s teacher tells the class they’re going to perform the play, Peter Pan, Grace knows exactly who she wants to be.
 But other kids disagree: “You can’t be Peter – that’s a boy’s name.” her classmate Raj says.
 Natalie tells Grace she can’t be Peter Pan because she’s black.
 At home, Grace’s mom and grandmother try to help her overcome her discouragement and rebuild Grace’s confidence just in time for auditions.
 In the end, Grace learns that staying true to her dream – despite what others think or believe – pays off.

-Irene’s mother gives her the task of delivering a gown to the duchess.
+Irene’s mother, a dressmaker, gives her the task of delivering a gown to the duchess.
 The only problem is that a fierce snowstorm is brewing and the wind howling.
 But Irene sets out on her mission anyway.
 Through great adversity, Irene finally makes it to the palace and is rewarded with a hot meal, amazement, kind words, and the satisfaction of having completed her mission.